huparelaa/FireFly/README.md

 For your convenience, you can visit the website at: https://onlinefirefly.social

+## Requirements
+To run the project, you need to have the following installed:

+* Python (version 3.8 or higher)
+* Node.js (version 12 or higher)
 ## Installation and Setup

 To run the backend, you need to install the required dependencies using the following command: